IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_profile_attachment.html.markdown

 ## Example Usage

-Making a profile attachment using an IBM `account_id`:
+Making a profile attachment using an IBM `account_id`. **NOTE** This usage will create a scope that cannot be tracked by terraform:
 ```hcl
 resource "ibm_scc_profile_attachment" "scc_profile_attachment_instance" {
   profile_id = "a0bd1ee2-1ed3-407e-a2f4-ce7a1a38f54d"